BBO Discussion Forums: Adjustment yes/no and how many tricks - BBO Discussion Forums

 Adjustment yes/no and how many tricks MI EBU

-#1 User is offline Cyberyeti
+#1 User is online Cyberyeti

 • PipPipPipPipPipPipPipPipPipPip